microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 ### Query: Identify public IP addresses routing method

-This Azure Resource Graph (ARG) query analyzes public IP addresses and identifies the routing method, allocation method, SKU, and other details of public IP addresses that are associated with an IP configuration
+This ARG query analyzes public IP addresses and identifies the routing method, allocation method, and SKU.
+It also analyzes other details of public IP addresses that are associated with an IP configuration.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources